pesto-students/fashionfusion-frontend-team2-nitish/README.md

 **User Authentication:** JWT
 ## Live Project

-You can access the live version of the Shoptik eCommerce by following this link [Fashion-Fusion](https://fashionfusion-frontend-team2-nitish.vercel.app/)
+You can access the live version of the Fashion Fusion  eCommerce by following this link [Fashion-Fusion](https://fashionfusion-frontend-team2-nitish.vercel.app/)

 ## Screenshots